Modern Slavery Statement

 Our Supply Chains

-All of ECO’s supply chains operate within the heavily regulated pharmaceutical sector and must comply with the Good Manufacturing Practice (GMP) and Good Distribution Practice (GDP) requirements to ensure that our products are consistently produced, controlled and shipped according to quality standards.
-National regulators undertake regular inspections and ECO conducts its own audits of our suppliers and third-party manufacturers to ensure continued GMP compliance.
+All of ECO’s supply chains operate within the highly regulated pharmaceutical sector and are required to comply with Good Manufacturing Practice (GMP) and Good Distribution Practice (GDP) standards.
+These requirements ensure that our products are consistently manufactured, controlled and distributed in accordance with stringent quality standards.
+Compliance is monitored through regular inspections by national regulators, complemented by ECO’s own audit programme covering suppliers and third‑party manufacturers to provide ongoing assurance of GMP adherence.

-• Between October 2022 and 31st March 2024, ECO has completed 42 Good Manufacturing/Distribution/Clinical audits and assessments on ECO’s contract manufacturers, Clinical Research Organisations and suppliers globally which includes sites located in China, USA, UK, Europe and Latin America.
-During these site visits and audits, there were no observations or concerns related to modern slavery practices identified.
+• Between 1 April 2025 and 31 March 2026, ECO completed 36 Good Manufacturing/ Distribution/Clinical audits and assessments (14 onsite and 22 assessments) of its contract manufacturers, Clinical Research Organisations and suppliers worldwide.
+These audits and assessments covered sites located in China, the United States of America, the United Kingdom, Europe and Latin America.
+No observations or concerns relating to modern slavery practices were identified during these audits and site visits.

 Our Relevant Policies

-Our policy on slavery and human trafficking is set out at the commencement of this statement.
+Our policy on slavery and human trafficking is set out at the beginning of this statement.

 • Capability Policy